Thursday, October 30, 2025

-The episode (on my main site, complete with links to some other listening sites) is here.
+The episode (on my main site, complete with links to some other listening sites) can be listened to right here.

 My Mastodon account can be found here as well.